 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a reversal surgery should the patient change their mind in the future.
-Dr. Richard Levin specializes the vasectomies and vasectomy reversals in Aventura and North Miami, FL.
-For an appointment, call us today at (305) 932-4444 or request an appointment online.
+Urologist Richard Levin, MD specializes in vasectomies and vasectomy reversals in Aventura, just a short drive from Hollywood, North Miami, North Miami Beach, Hallandale, and the surrounding area.

 What Are the Benefits of a Vasectomy?